 There’s no need to make Facebook videos any harder.
 There are easy-to-access video tools Facebook continues to add to their platform.
 It has been observed that businesses that use Facebook Live, a live video streaming solution, gain higher engagement.

-According to Facebook statistics, there are three times more users watch videos on Facebook Lives than those who watch pre-recorded videos.
+According to Facebook statistics, there are three times more users who watch videos on Facebook Lives than those who watch pre-recorded videos.
 You can take advantage of Facebook Live is by hosting live chats or behind the scene at your office.
 You can encourage your viewers to participate and engage with you while doing the Facebook Live videos.

 KISS (Keep It Short and Specific) Post